fxu1024/fxu1024.github.io/docs/ds/addworknode.md

 - Each new host needs to have a private key and a Cert Signing Request (CSR) created.
 Those CSRs must get signed by the CA on Cloudera Manager if you used ClouderaDeploy playbook initially, if not still need new csrs & a new key for the host, but you will have their own process to get the csr signed.
 Otherwise you could use self-signed certs, thats not covered here and is least desirable option

-- Open SSH terminal for CM server and generate CSR for the new work node
+- Open SSH terminal for CM server and generate CSR for the new worker node
 ```bash
 cd /opt/cloudera/security/pki
 export host=feng-ws6.sme-feng.athens.cloudera.com